 Advantages of Magnetic Fingerprint Powder

-- Because it does not require a physical brushing (magnetic powder forms brush), very little pressure is applied in comparison to non-fingerprint brushing, making it easy to develop marks without damaging it.
+- Because it does not require physical brushing (magnetic powder forms brush), very little pressure is applied in comparison to non-fingerprint brushing, making it easy to develop marks without damaging it.

 - Extensively used powder for development on horizontal surfaces.

-- By passing a magnetic wand over fingerprints, the excessive powder can be removed easily and less wastage is seen.
+- By passing a magnetic wand over fingerprints, the excess powder can be removed easily and less wastage is seen.

 - Easy to clean up in case of a spill.

-- Easier to learn skill than conventional non-magnetic powders.
+- Easier to learn skills than with conventional non-magnetic powders.

 Disadvantages of Magnetic Fingerprint Powder